 -

 Donna Yalch oversees BGHNC's foster care and adoption programs, C.R.E.A.T.E.
-Hope counseling, Carolyn's Kaleidoscope Child Advocacy Center and the growing Success Coach and Intensive In-Home programs.
+Hope counseling, Carolyn's Kaleidoscope Child Advocacy Center and the growing Intensive In-Home program.

 -